-What was once a pastime of the well-to-do is now a pleasure that most of us can partake in but in order to wine you need to learn some wine tasting techniques.
+Who doesn’t love wine?
+It’s got a refined taste and can help make the good times flow!
+Of course, sometimes you’ve got to ask yourself how much wine is too much so you ensure you’re only consuming a healthy amount each week.
+But, if you like to treat yourself then going on wine tasting evenings can be the perfect way to learn about and enjoy new wine.
 However, due to lack of experience many of us quietly sit back in wonder as we watch wine aficionados, swirling their glasses and swishing the juice of the Gods between their cheeks.
 Some people just pick one at random out of their IWA Wine Cabinet and hope for the best.
 The cabinet they have might look impressive, but their wine knowledge might be lacking in knowledge.

 Attending a wine tasting can be a fabulous, glamorous, fun event that you can absolutely enjoy as long as you take a few things into consideration.

-First off, don’t be intimidated.
+First off, don’t be intimidated, and do not forget your Washington fake ID!
 The sommelier is likely the only person who’s spent any significant time learning about the ins and outs of wines, everyone else is pretending like they know what their doing so you can too.\

 Choose the right glasses for your wine.
 If you’re doing reds you want to have nice big glasses, meanwhile whites deserve the standard wine glass.